There is a wealth of things to do in Bukhara. Explore the many tile-clad madrassahs, find hidden viewpoints and eat a ton of delicious treats.

-Uzbekistan is still somewhat of a mystery for people in the West, a fact illustrated by the extraordinary high search volume for “Where is Uzbekistan?” in Google.
+Uzbekistan is still somewhat of a mystery for people in the West, a fact illustrated by the extraordinarily high search volume for “Where is Uzbekistan?” on Google.
 Time to unveil the mystery of beautiful Uzbekistan!

 Located in the heart of Central Asia, the borders of Uzbekistan include Kazakhstan to the northwest, Kyrgyzstan and Tajikistan to the east, Afghanistan to the south and Turkmenistan to the southwest.
 Uzbekistan is one of the two countries in the world that is double-landlocked (the other being Liechtenstein).

 Thanks to this geographical location, Uzbekistan is often referred to as being at the crossroads between East and West.
 The Uzbek culture is an interesting mix of Persian, Greek, Arab, Chinese, Russian and Mongol.